Everyday (Slade song): Release

 "Everyday" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Australia, New Zealand, South Africa and Japan.
 The B-side, "Good Time Gals", had also previously appeared as an album track on Old New Borrowed and Blue.

 Promotion

-No music video was filmed to promote the single.
 In the UK, the band performed the song twice on the music show Top of The Pops (28 March and 11 April), and on Clunk Click.
 The band also performed the song on the Dutch AVRO TV show TopPop.